camcl/poolimputeSNPs/README.md

 Edit the configuration file depending on whether the imputation step of the workflow should be executed or not.
 By default, no imputation is triggered after simulating.
-Three options for imputation are available:
+Two options for imputation are available:

-* `'beagle'`

 * `'prophaser'`